The Alternating Stock Size Problem and the Gasoline Puzzle: Abstract

 \section{Abstract}

-Given a set $S$ of integers whose sum is zero, consider the problem of finding a permutation of these integers such that: (i) all prefixes of the ordering are non-negative, and (ii) the maximum value of a prefix sum is minimized.
+Given a set $S$ of integers whose sum is zero, consider the problem of finding a permutation of these integers such that (i) all prefix sums of the ordering are nonnegative and (ii) the maximum value of a prefix sum is minimized.
 Kellerer et al.\ referred to this problem as the {\em stock size problem} and showed that it can be approximated to within 3/2.
 They also showed that an approximation ratio of 2 can be achieved via several simple algorithms.

 We consider a related problem, which we call the {\em alternating stock size problem}, where the numbers of positive and negative integers in the input set $S$ are equal.
 The problem is the same as above, but we are additionally required to alternate the positive and negative numbers in the output ordering.
 This problem also has several simple 2-approximations.
 We show that it can be approximated to within 1.79.